Real History versus Guns Germs and Steel by Jared Diamond

 In Guns, Germs and Steel, Diamond purports to answer “Yali’s Question.”
 Diamond had met Yali in New Guinea in 1972, and Yali asked: “Why is it that you white people developed so much cargo and brought it to New Guinea, but we black people had little cargo of our own?”
 (1997:14).
 For Diamond, Yali’s question meant trying to explain why Europeans had become imperial powers, wealthy nations, whereas others had not.

 Diamond’s answer was that it had nothing to do with any innate European superiority, neither intellectual nor genetic.
 Rather, it was all about agriculture, a geographical accident.
 For Diamond, the differences in the agricultural complex that had arisen in the Middle East explained everything.
 Agriculture had been there longer, giving the Eurasians more time to develop technologies.
 Eurasian agriculture also included most of the large domesticated animals, which provided a crucial symbiotic resource for agricultural production.
 Domesticated animals also introduced diseases, and Eurasians developed some immunity to those diseases.
-Finally, agriculture in Eurasia spread along a longitudinal gradient, making trade and interconnection quicker than in Africa and the Americas, where much more difficult latitudinal gradients had to be overcome.
+Finally, agriculture in Eurasia spread along the lines of latitude, making trade and interconnection quicker than in Africa and the Americas, where spread along longitudinal lines is more difficult.*(see comment)

 After once labeling agriculture the Worst Mistake in the History of the Human Race, the idea that European superiority was all based in early agriculture seems curious.
 However, it was not entirely incongruous: Diamond here did not intend to comment on internal social and sexual inequality, or the ravages of disease and despotism for those who had adopted agriculture.
 Those factors remained true, but when such societies encountered others, the Europeans had the advantage of disease immunity as well as a longer experience with agriculture and agricultural technologies.